yochaigal/cairn/wip/2e/variable-difficulty.md

 **Freya**: _"Well, it's been fun, but I'd rather die fighting down there than get burned alive up here with you lot!
 No offense."_

 **Wolfram**: _"None taken.
-See if you can take out their leader while we try open up an escape route."_
+See if you can take out their leader while we try to open up an escape route."_

 **Wolfram**: _"I'm going to cast Disassemble on myself, then scream 'he's going to tear my arms off!'
 I will then drop down to the ground and start running around in circles.
 Lucius, when my arms are removed, I want you to pick them up and come after me."_